 Applicants must be at least 18 years of age, willing to make a 12-week commitment, and undergo a criminal background check.

 The Academy is filled on a first-come, first-served basis.
-We will begin accepting applications in December, 2017.
+We will begin accepting applications for the 2019 academy in December, 2018.
 Submit your completed application (PDF) by mail or in-person at the police station.
 If you have questions or need more information, please email Community Resources Officer Carla Sias, who coordinates the Academy classes.